-Fully anonymised customer information (where there is no possibility of a third party correctly identifying the customer from the information disclosed) does not attract the criminal sanction for wrongful disclosure, and the act of disclosure is not subject to the Data Protection Act 1998 (see IDG40160) and the Human Rights Act (see IDG40140).
+Fully anonymised customer information (where there is no possibility of a third party correctly identifying the customer from the information disclosed, or deducing a customer’s identity from the information) does not attract the criminal sanction for wrongful disclosure, and the act of disclosure is not subject to the Data Protection Act and GDPR 2018 (see IDG40160) and the Human Rights Act (see IDG40140).
 This includes a person deducing the identity by putting the information disclosed by HMRC together with other information available to him/her.

 Even where the information is fully anonymised, disclosure requires a valid legal basis.
-This basis can be for the purpose of HMRC’s functions.
+S.74 of the Digital Economy Act 2017 provides a legal gateway for disclosing non identifying information where a HMRC official considers there is a public interest to do so; please see IDG55500.
+You may also be able to disclose anonymised information for the purpose of HMRC’s functions.
 The methodology and factors to be taken into account to determine whether the functions basis can be relied upon is the same as set out at IDG40410.

-HMRC publishes a range of aggregate, anonymised and other data that does not identify individual customers (for example, aggregate tax receipts) for the purposes of its functions.
+HMRC publishes a range of aggregate, anonymised and other data that does not identify individual customers or enable their identity to be deduced (for example, aggregate tax receipts) for the purposes of its functions.
 These publications increase public understanding of, and confidence in, the tax system and hence will increase the amount of tax collected.
 Examples are listed below:

 Publishing statistics or guidance

 In the course of their normal duties, HMRC officers will regularly disclose administrative information (for example, about HMRC processes) or information drawn from customer data, which has been sufficiently anonymised so that the identity of individuals cannot be deduced.